 July 2012 sees the 100th anniversary of Milton Friedman’s birth.
 To mark this occasion, the Centre for Policy Studies organised a celebratory event in the City of London on the evening of Tuesday 3 July.

 The evening comprised a panel event, with speakers asked to focus individually on Friedman’s three interlinked, but separate legacies: his contribution to theoretical and academic economics, his role in public policy development and his historical role in the dissemination of free-market ideas.

-Part 4 - Professor Niall Ferguson - Friedman's significance for free-market thinking
+- Professor Niall Ferguson – the Laurence A. Tisch Professor of History at Harvard University, who examined Friedman’s historical significance for free-market thinking.

 - Professor Deepak Lal: the James S. Coleman Professor of International Development Studies at the University of California, who explored Friedman’s legacy in academic economics.